telent/slab/README.md

 won't support touchscreen gestures, lisgd sees the same events as the compositor (doesn't consume them when it recognises a gesture)

+  - something in the way we start lisgd seems to spawn many many processes

 * switch termite for something still maintained (alacritty?)

 * don't let sway suspend the device without warning when ssh sessions active sudo -b systemd-inhibit --mode=block --why="SSH session" sleep 300

 * improve networkmanager ui to work with touch input (nmtui not quite it)

+* mobile network

 * sort out sleep
  - out what we want it to do